 If you wish to discover the Spanish and Andalusian cultural and traditional heritage, Sevilla may be the ideal city for you.
 Here is an overview.

-Sevilla is known to be the Andalusian region's economic, political and cultural center.
+Sevilla is known to be Andalusia's economic, political and cultural center.
 It is also the Sevilla province's capital city and Andalusia's major city, as well as one of Europe's main tourist and expat destinations.
 Every year, thousands of young professionals and students move there in order to benefit from its job and study opportunities and to discover its historical and cultural heritage.
 Hence the growth of its rental market.

 El Centro, which is Sevilla's city center, hosts not only a range of housing options but also the Museum of Fine Arts, as well as Nueva, San Francisco and Encarnacion plazas, commercial streets, just like Santa Cruz.
 Macarena, for its part, is deemed to be an authentic neighborhood with shops, bars, restaurants, pubs, etc.